Antalya, Turkey - Travel

 Antalya, with approximately 80% of its area covered by mountainous terrain, is moulded by the Taurus Mountains to the north, stretching parallel to the coastline.
 The mountains that rise from the Mediterranean shore determine much of the city’s 21,000 km2 plain.

-The Beydağlari Mountains with mesmerising backdrops encircle the Gulf of Antalya.
+The Beydağlari Mountains, with their mesmerising backdrops, encircle the Gulf of Antalya.
 There are revered peaks like Tahtalı, once known as the “Mountain of the Gods,” Musa Mountain, celebrated for its ancient ruins, the mysterious Giden Gelmez Mountains, and the Girls' Point (Kizlar Sivrisi), a popular location for climbers.
 A shelter of endemic plants and wildlife within their forested slopes, Akdağ and the “Land of Lakes” area incorporate natural splendour with historical intrigue and form Antalya’s one of the most recognisable symbols.

 Shopping in Antalya